alexstrzelecki/clearinghouse/README.md

 # clearinghouse
 API Server for making and clearing Schwab transactions

+## Disclaimer
-This project is in active development and has no expectations of a stable API between major versions.
+This project is in active development and will likely not have a stable API between minor versions.
+This is not an official Schwab product and comes with no warranty or guarantee of proper operation.

 Use at your own risk.

 ## Installation